nottrobin/robinwinslow.uk/_posts/2016-02-14-simplest-wsgi-application.md

 ---
-title: "A quick simple Python application server for playing around"
+title: "Creating a minimal Python application server for experimenting"
-description: "If you're a python developer, it's incredibly useful to ."
+description: "As a web developer, it can be incredibly useful to be able to spin up a quick server to inspect and manipulate raw requests.
+And if you're used to working in Python, this little script is just the ticket."
 tags:
   - dev
   - back-end